-Business owners try to avoid downtime like the plague, but it’s often a challenge to do so.
-The impact of downtime can be devastating for even the most well-to-do business, and this is even more so the case when you bring profits and bottom lines into view.
-We’ll take a look at how you can calculate the cost of a downtime event.
+The impact of downtime can be devastating, especially when you bring profits and bottom lines into view.
+Here’s how you can calculate the cost of a downtime event.

 This gives us the following equation: